This might be a little strange title for an article on a website about grilling and smoking but I will explain why I wrote this post.

 I realized that if you smoke a Boston but a few grams or ounces would not make much of a difference in the end result.

-Okay that is all my thoughts on that subject I had and now the next step was to find a decent kitchen scale.
+Okay, that is all my thoughts on that subject I had and now the next step was to find a decent kitchen scale.

-I did research and found a website that did a great job on their kitchen scale reviews and although I do a lot of reviews here on the site I am not to much interested in kitchen gadgets and that is why I did not do my own review for a change.
+I did research and found a website that did a great job on their kitchen scale reviews and although I do a lot of reviews here on the site I am not too much interested in kitchen gadgets and that is why I did not do my own review for a change.

-A larger surface to put your bowl on is also handy, but for the amount of seasoning we use not a necessity.
+A larger surface to put your bowl on is also handy, but for the amount of seasoning, we use not a necessity.

 I just chose the one that I thought was easy to use and one thing it needed in my opinion was the option to reset it to 0 after weighing one ingredient before adding the next one.

-What I start doing was converting my recipes from fluid ounces in to grams and ounces and start writing down how much I used per pound of meat I was planning on cooking on the grill or smoker.
+What I start doing was converting my recipes from fluid ounces into grams and ounces and start writing down how much I used per pound of meat I was planning on cooking on the grill or smoker.

-I found this was helpful and made the taste of my meat more consistent and not one time taste a little different than the other time, like I stated at the beginning of this article.
+I found this was helpful and made the taste of my meat more consistent and not one time taste a little different than the other time like I stated at the beginning of this article.